-HMRC will consult the Department for International Trade (DIT) about applications for non-preferential decisions.
+HMRC will consult the Department for Business and Trade (DBT) about applications for non-preferential decisions.

 An application for a BOI should only be made in respect of an actual import or export transaction.
 As long as you have a valid interest in the origin of goods to be imported or exported you can apply for a BOI.
 However if you nominate an individual as the holder, that individual is the only person who is able to use the BOI.

 We do not charge for a BOI decision, but you may have to pay any costs we incur in analysing samples, taking expert advice or returning samples to you.